 Calculate your personal loan EMI with the help of BankBazaar Personal Loan EMI Calculator.
 All you need to do is enter your preferred loan amount, tenure, interest rate, and processing fee (if applicable) and hit "Calculate" to check your monthly instalments.

 Monthly amount paid to your Personal Loan provider

 Your debt repayment schedule in regular instalments over a period of time.

-The table below provides you the loan repayment schedule for a loan amount of Rs.4 lakh, tenure of 3 years, interest rate of 15% p.a. and processing fee of 2%.
+The table below provides you the loan repayment schedule for a loan amount of Rs.1 lakh, tenure of 5 years, interest rate of 9% p.a.

 The repayment table provides year-wise and month-wise data.
 So, you can look at the details for each month as well as the cumulative data for each year.

 When you approach a financial institution in order to take a personal loan, the main piece of information you are looking for is the interest rate that is being offered.
 Once you know it, and before you start using it to calculate the EMI, you need to convert the rate into a monthly one since the interest rate is always presented as an annual rate.
 To do so, the following formula is used.

 For Example, if the interest rate offered to you for your personal loan is 18% p.a., then your monthly interest rate will be calculated as follow:

 18/12 = 1.5